Eigenvalues of Heckman-Polychronakos operators: Heckman-Polychronakos operators

-Throughout the paper we fix $N=1,2,\dots$ and deal with the ring $\mathbb C_N=\mathbb C[x_1,x_2\dots,x_N]$ of polynomials in $N$ variables. $\theta$ is an auxiliary parameter which enters into all our definitions: one can take it as a formal variable, or as a positive real number.
+Throughout the paper we fix $N=1,2,\dots$ and use the ring $\mathbb C_N=\mathbb C[x_1,x_2\dots,x_N]$ of polynomials in $N$ variables.
+We let $\theta$ be an auxiliary parameter which will either play the role of a formal variable or a positive number throughout the paper. \begin{definition} For $1\le i\le N$ the \emph{Dunkl operator} $\D_i$ is a linear operator in $\mathbb C_N$ acting by